ridhwan2/imgui-external-csgo/README.md

 An extremely basic external csgo cheat using imgui and winapi, alongside basic memory reading and writing practices

 ## ⚠️
-I'm not responsible for what you decide to do with this software, this is in no way "undetected", you will need to use a VAC bypass
+I'm not responsible for what you decide to do with this software, this is in no way "undetected"

 ## Installation